WCTE/Geometry/README.md

 Alternatively, property and placement information for a device (and the devices it contains) can be saved in a json formatted file using the `save_json` method with the desired filename as an argument.
-This would be convenient for accessing geometry information in other languages.
+This would be convenient for accessing geometry information in other programming languages.

 ```python
     >>> wcte.save_json('wcte_v11.json', prop_info='design', place_info='design', devices='mpmts'))